Fibromyalgia and Sleep

 Can Medicine Help Me Sleep With Fibromyalgia?

 Treating fibromylagia or its symptoms such as pain and depression may help ease sleep problems.
-The drugs approved for fibromyalgia include Cymbalta, Lyrica, Savella.
+The drugs approved for fibromyalgia include duloxetine (Cymbalta), pregabalin (Lyrica), and milnacipran (Savella).
 Other medications used for people with fibromyalgia to help manage symptoms include pain relievers, muscle relaxants, and antidepressants.
-You doctor may also recommend use of sleep medicines in some cases.
+You doctor may also recommend use of sleep medicines.